pandrr/webgpufundamentals/webgpu/lessons/webgpu-constants.md

-Title: WebGPU Fundamentals
+Title: WebGPU Shader Constants
 Description: The fundamentals of WebGPU
-TOC: Fundamentals
+TOC: Constants

 This article will try to teach you the very fundamentals of WebGPU.